Rimitsu/Rimitsu/README.md

 - **LLM Classification Projects:** Developed and refined methods for utilizing large language models (LLMs) to classify and clean data.

 📚 **Continuous Learning:**
 I am actively pursuing actuarial exams, aiming to become a fully qualified actuary.
-I am also dedicated to expanding my expertise in both the actuarial and data science fields.
+Alongside this, I am expanding my expertise in **Natural Language Processing (NLP)** to enhance my skill set in the data science field.
+I am passionate about staying ahead in both the actuarial and data science domains.

 🌐 **Interests:**
 - Staying up-to-date with the latest trends in actuarial science and data science.
-- Exploring new tools and techniques in data analysis and visualization.
+- Exploring new tools and techniques in data analysis, visualization, and NLP.
 - Engaging with the community and sharing knowledge through collaborative projects.